 Tell the premier you support action on early childhood!

-We encourage you to show your support for young families by sending an email to Premier Clark telling her that you support this Call to Action!
+We encourage you to show your support for young families by sending an email to Premier Horgan telling him that you support this Call to Action!

 We welcome other ideas from First Call partners and early childhood supporters around the province for how the Call to Action can best be shared within your community and put to use to build momentum for government action.

 If you would like print copies of the Call to Action, or would like someone to speak to your organization about its recommendations, contact us at firstname.lastname@example.org

 Developing the Call to Action from the Framework for Action

 The Call to Action builds on the previously published Framework for Action, a framework that defines the components that are essential for an effective early years strategy and recommends ways that those components can be interwoven, strengthened, enhanced and transformed into an intentionally integrated, adequately resourced province-wide approach to ensuring healthy child development in BC.